-The private businesses who never had employees who were privates in the Army, think and behave as if everyone is equal.
+The private businesses that never had employees who were privates in the Army, think and behave as if everyone is equal.

 There is far too much of this egalitarian nonsense in our culture.
 Much of it comes from the academy, where most nonsense originates.

-At the University of Virginia where Charmaine earned her doctorate, the instructors are addressed as “Mister.”
+At the University of Virginia where Charmaine, my wife, earned her doctorate, the instructors are addressed as “Mister.”
 Not “Doctor.”
 Mr. Jefferson was a fan of fraternite and Voltaire and all things French.

 Egalite run amuck.

-The employee with integrity will take a stand.
+- The employee with integrity will take a stand.
+A stand-up guy.